facebookexperimental/moq-encoder-player/README.md

         // lazily on subscribe, instead of one PUBLISH per track.
         usePublishNamespace: true,

-        // Media packaging format for every track: "loc" (default) or "cmaf",
+        // Media packaging format for every track: "cmaf" (what the demo's
+        // "Media packager" dropdown selects by default) or "loc", which is also
-        // picked from the "Media packager" dropdown (see Packager)
+        // the fallback when this field is missing (see Packager)
-        packagerFormat: 'loc',
+        packagerFormat: 'cmaf',

         moqTracks: {
             "audio": {